It's Not Right but It's Okay: North America

-"It's Not Right but It's Okay" replaced the Vengaboys song "Up and Down" at number one on the Billboard dance charts in 1999.
+"It's Not Right but It's Okay" replaced the Vengaboys song "Up and Down" at number one on the Billboard Dance Club Play chart in 1999.

-In the United States, the song first entered the Billboard Hot Dance Club Songs chart with its Thunderpuss version at number 30 on December 26, 1998, becoming the "Hot Shot Debut" of the week.
+In the United States, the song first entered the Billboard Dance Club Play chart with its Thunderpuss version at number 30 on December 26, 1998, becoming the "Hot Shot Debut" of the week.

-Five weeks later, on January 23, 1999, the song peaked at the top of the chart, replacing the Vengaboys' "Up and Down" from the top spot, starting a three-week run, becoming her longest running number one dance single, sharing it with "I Learned From the Best".
-It was Houston's sixth number one single on the dance chart and her first since "Queen of the Night" in January 1994.
+Five weeks later, on January 23, 1999, the song peaked at the top of the chart, replacing the Vengaboys' "Up and Down" from the top spot, starting a three-week run, becoming her longest-running number-one dance single, sharing it with "I Learned From the Best".
+It was Houston's sixth number-one single on the dance chart and her first since "Queen of the Night" in January 1994.

-On the January 2, 1999 issue of Billboard, the song entered the Hot R&B/Hip-Hop Songs chart at number 65, simultaneously joining her other singles "Heartbreak Hotel" and "When You Believe" on the chart.
+On the January 2, 1999, issue of Billboard, the song entered the Hot R&B Singles & Tracks chart at number 65, simultaneously joining her other singles "Heartbreak Hotel" and "When You Believe" on the chart.

-On July 3, in the song's nineteenth week on the chart, it reached its peak of number 7, becoming Houston's career 25th top ten single.
+On July 3, in the song's 19th week on the chart, it reached its peak of number seven, becoming Houston's career 25th top-10 single.
 It would eventually spend a total of 30 cumulative weeks on the chart, becoming her longest charting single on the chart, staying on the chart for over six months, later shared with "Million Dollar Bill" over a decade later.

-On the May 8, 1999 issue of Billboard, the song entered the Billboard Hot 100 at number 87, becoming Houston's 30th career entry on the chart.
-On its fifth week on the charts, the song entered the top 40 at number 32 for the week of June 6, becoming Houston's 27th top 40 entry.
-On July 3, it reached its peak of number 4, becoming Houston's 21st career top ten single on the chart.
+On the May 8, 1999, issue of Billboard, the song entered the Billboard Hot 100 at number 87, becoming Houston's 30th career entry on the chart.
+On its fifth week on the charts, the song entered the top 40 at number 32 for the week of June 6, becoming Houston's 27th top-40 entry.
+On July 3, it reached its peak of number four, becoming Houston's 21st career top-10 single on the chart.
 It would eventually spend five weeks inside the top ten and spend 20 cumulative weeks on the chart altogether.

-Outside the United States, the song reached number 3 in Canada, giving Houston her 19th career top ten and her first in nearly four years to reach the top ten.
+Outside the United States, the song reached number three on the Canadian Singles Chart, giving Houston her 19th career top 10 and her first in nearly four years to reach the top ten.
+In the same issue, Houston became the first artist to send the same song to the top 10 as an imported version of the single debuted at number eight.
+On the August 21 issue, the imported version peaked at number five on the chart, marking another historic feat for Houston as the first artist to place two versions of the same song in the top five in Canada.